TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-In the output, we can confirm the domain `MEGABANK.LOCAL` and that we're dealing with a Windows 10 Build 17763.
+In the output, we confirm the domain `MEGABANK.LOCAL` and see that the host is running Windows Server 2019 (Build 17763), which shares its build number with Windows 10.

 We attempt a null session (anonymous access) SMB connection to enumerate shares, but `STATUS_ACCESS_DENIED`: